E-Sh4rk/tim-dodge/README.md

 [![Build Status](https://travis-ci.org/E-Sh4rk/tim-dodge.svg?branch=master)](https://travis-ci.org/E-Sh4rk/tim-dodge)

+## Project

+Here is our Software Engenering project in our university : Ens Paris-Saclay.

+Author :
+- Mickaël Laurent
+- Alexis Baudin
+- Mathis Petrovich

+## Usage
+- Arrow keys to control the player (Solo)
+- Arrow keys or ZQSD to control player 1 or 2
+- Shift key to return back in time (when fuel is ready)
+- Control key : slowdown time (press multiple times)
+- Alt key : speedup time (press multiple times)
+- Escape, space or p to pause the game

 ## Prerequisites

  - You have to install Mono and MonoGame 3.6 in order to compile and run this project.